 Conviction for a second-degree theft carries a sentence of five to ten years’ imprisonment and a fine of up to $150,000 or double the amount of monetary loss to the victim, whichever is higher.
 A third-degree theft conviction may result in three to five years’ imprisonment and a fine of up to $15,000 or double the amount of monetary loss to the victim, whichever is higher.
 Fourth degree theft convictions may result in imprisonment of up to 18 months and a fine of up to $150,000 or double the amount of monetary loss to the victim, whichever is higher.

-If you have been charged with any type of New Jersey theft crime, contact a Camden County criminal lawyer at the Law Offices of Thomas J. Gosse.
+If you have been charged with any type of New Jersey theft crime, contact a Camden County criminal lawyer at the Law Office of Thomas J. Gosse.
 We will work with you to develop an aggressive defense strategy.
 Our skilled and experienced legal team will fight to obtain the best possible outcome in your case.
 From our office in Haddon Heights, we represent those facing theft charges throughout South Jersey.
 Contact us online or call us at 856-546-6600 or toll-free at 800-989-1575 to schedule a consultation.